RSE-Sheffield/old_team_site_nikola/site/posts/first_steps_in_scientific_programming.md

 Sheffield</a>, mostly involved with the design and implementation of the architecture for the
 <a href="http://urbanflows.org.uk/">Urban Flows Observatory
-project.</a>.
+project</a>.
 Its objective is to monitor a number of variables in a urban environment, from whether variables, air pollution to behaviour of construction materials.
 Its data can potentially be correlated with data dealing with human activities and human health issues, and it could involve several disciplines in the long run.
-The <b>Urban flows observatory</b> is mostly financed by EPSRC and UKCRIC.
-Sheffield is one of a handful of cities involved in this nationawide effort.
+The <b>Urban Flows Observatory</b> is mostly financed by EPSRC and UKCRIC.
+Sheffield is one of a handful of cities involved in this nationwide effort.

   </font>
   </div>